mjsiers/practice-code-robofan/README.md

     - [X] Displaying two images (one is a static resource and other is served from the database).
     - [X] Search box allows user to filter the records by the name fields.
 - Solution should either seed data or provide a way to enter new users or both.
-    - [X] When database is creating, it will be seeded with three (3) randomly generated records.
+    - [X] When database is created, it will be seeded with three (3) randomly generated records.
     - [X] Users can create a single record specifying the name values on the Settings/Create tab.
     - [X] Users can generate more random records from the Settings/Generate tab.
 - Simulate search being slow and have the UI gracefully handle the delay.